 Joyce was born and raised on Prince Edward Island.
 In 1999 she moved to Fredericton with her husband and family.
 While working in the accounting field she returned to school and received her Payroll Compliance Practitioner Certification through the Canadian Payroll Association and a Human Resources Management Certificate through the College of Extended Learning UNB.
 She is very pleased to have been given this opportunity to work with the New Brunswick Multicultural Council and looks forward to learning all that NBMC has to offer.

-Ginette joined the New Brunswick Multicultural Council as Project Manager following five years in Ottawa, studying and working in the fields international development and humanitarian assistance.
-Prior to relocating to Fredericton, Ginette worked with the Canadian Network for Maternal, Newborn and Child Health, the Humanitarian Coalition and with the Department of Global Affairs, in addition to holding a variety of volunteer roles in the sector.
+Ginette joined the New Brunswick Multicultural Council following five years in Ottawa, studying and working in the fields international development and humanitarian assistance.
+Prior to relocating to Fredericton, Ginette worked with the Canadian Partnership for Maternal and Child Health, the Humanitarian Coalition and with the Department of Global Affairs, in addition to holding a variety of volunteer roles in the sector.
 Ginette completed her Master’s degree in International Development and Globalization at the University of Ottawa specializing in civil society coordination and advocacy.
+Originally from Memramcook, NB, she has lived abroad in France and Mexico for nearly 3 years and speaks French, English and Spanish.

 Gordon is the Public Engagement and Marketing Coordinator at NBMC.
 He has held many different positions in different fields over the years, working in Journalism, Tourism and Hospitality, Administration and Promotions.
 He is excited to work with the Multicultural Council and promote multiculturalism in the province.
 He graduated from the University of New Brunswick in 2015 with a Bachelor of Business Administration, majoring in Marketing.